0xgioser/matic-docs/docs/maintain/govern/pips/how-to-pip.md

 ### Here are some tips that will help you with moving the PIP forward!

--   Use the [Polygon community Forum](https://forum.polygon.technology/tag/pip) to engage with the community.
+-   Use the [Polygon Community Forum](https://forum.polygon.technology/tag/pip) to engage with the community.

 -   Reach out to projects that are relevant to your proposal and ask them for feedback and ideas!

-Tip: Under the Verified Group in the Polygon Forum you will find a wide range of Dapps and projects deployed on PolygonPoS.
+Tip: Under the Verified Group in the Polygon Forum you will find a wide range of dApps and projects deployed on Polygon PoS.

 -   Write an article about the relevance of the PIP, explain your rationale, inspiration and how it can be used to improve the protocol/community.